lionax/wp-editor/readme.md

 Further I recommend to install the node.js node mq-packer which is a media query merger.
 Since media queries are nested within the styles for better understanding and logical consistency of the code, not merging them would generate approximately twice the size as necessary.

 ## Change Log
+**1.1.0 - 27.01.2016**
+* added development information to the readme
+* fixed missing logo background option in customizer
+* fixed striped theme comment by sass compiler
+* replaced the screenshot of editor with one of wedge

 **1.0.0 - 26.01.2016**
 Initial release of Wedge Wordpress Theme